galliot-us/smart-social-distancing/README.md

 Make sure you have `Docker` installed on your device by following [these instructions](https://docs.docker.com/install/linux/docker-ce/debian).

+The smart social distancing app consists of two components which must be run separately.
+There is the `frontend` and the `processor`.
+In the following sections we will cover how to build and run each of them depending on which device you are using.

 **Download Required Files**
 ```
 # Download a sample video file from https://megapixels.cc/oxford_town_centre/